-During 2022 the Group was exposed to the foreign exchange risk and position risk in equities per items in the trading book, while there was not any exposure relating to commodity risk.
+During 2023 the Group was exposed to the foreign exchange risk and position risk in equities per items in the trading book, while there was not any exposure relating to commodity risk.
+Acquiring of new entity as of 2nd November 2023, the Group became exposed to position risk in traded debt securities (interest rate swaps).